Clive, Shropshire: Community life and local services

 Clive Church of England primary school is situated halfway up Grinshill Hill.

 The village is often used by the local Hunt, The North Shropshire Foxhounds, who from time to time there hold meets around the village.

+It has a monthly news letter with input from the local community.

-The Post office on the High Street remains a central point for the community, while regular evening classes, from computing to weaving, are held in the village hall.
+Regular evening classes, from computing to weaving, are held in the village hall, as well as the Post office, which is open weekly on Monday and Wednesday.

-The village is served by a monthly news letter with input from the local community.

-Local services

-The village is within walking distance of two pubs, The Inn at Grinshill and The Railway Inn.

-The village is also served by a mechanics, car dealership, bowling club, village club, and a number of small businesses, such as decorators and electricians, are based in and around the village.
+The village is served by a mechanics, a car dealership, a doctors' surgery, a hairdressers, and a number of small businesses, such as decorators and electricians, are based in and around the village.

+Local governance

+The parish council has nine members, and is chaired by Councillor Peter Walters.

+The village is located in the Shawbury ward of Shropshire Council.
+This has been represented by Simon Jones (Conservative) since 2009.